facebook/react-native/packages/react-native/scripts/ios-prebuild/__docs__/README.md

 The prebuild scripts are used to:

 - Build React Native itself (not its dependencies) as XCFrameworks
-- Create distributable binaries for iOS, iOS Simulator, Catalyst, Vision, and visionOS platforms
+- Create distributable binaries for iOS, iOS Simulator, Catalyst.
 - Support both Debug and Release build configurations
 - Generate Debug Symbol (dSYM) files for debugging
 - Enable library evolution and module stability for Swift packages